Want the perfect workout program?

 The three main types of vertical pulls are pull ups, chin ups, and lat pulldowns.
 All vertical pulls emphasize the lats, which is why we are starting here.

-While vertical pulls are categorized by pull ups/chin ups and pulldowns, different grips and equipment can be used, which is why we have more than just 3 exercises.
+While vertical pulls are categorized by pull ups, chin ups, and pulldowns, different grips and equipment can be used, which is why we have more than just 3 exercises.
 And as we mentioned, grip makes a big difference, so this is not just redundancy.

 The wide grip overhand pull up is the hardest pull up variation you can do.
-Moreover, it is hones in very well on the lats.
+Moreover, it hones in very well on the lats.

 Essentially, the wider your grip, the less help your lats get help from other muscles, including your biceps and forearms.
 It’s about as isolated as a lat exercise is going to get.